FakeBuild/Xake/docs/overview.md

 1. define the rule to create "hw.exe" artifact

 ## So what?
 Pretty much the same result could be obtained in traditional build system without ever mentioning declarative approach.
-However `xake` will not only create the requested binaries but would also remember the rules it followed and any dependencies observed.
+However `xake` will not only create the requested binaries but would also remember the rules it followed and any dependencies it discovered.

 ### Dependencies tracking
 The information recorded during the build allows `xake` to avoid redundant actions during current and subsequent runs.